heading

 It is very easy and straight forward to carry out a neutralisation reaction by simply mixing an acid and an alkali together.
 The basic method is shown in the illustration below.
 Three conical flasks are needed; one contains an acid, one contains an alkali and the one in the middle can contain either an acid or an alkali.
 Universal indicator or some other suitable indicator is needed to enable you to decide when the acid and alkali have neutralised each other.
 Remember that universal indicator is red in a strong acid, violet in a strong alkali and green when neutral.

-So you simply add acid or alkali to the middle beaker until the indicator turns green indicating that the solution is neutral.
-If you add alkali to the middle beaker then slowly, drop by drop with continual stirring add the acid until the indicator turns green.
+So you simply add acid or alkali dropwise from the conical flasks to the middle flask until the indicator turns green indicating that the solution is neutral.
+For example if you add alkali to the middle beaker to begin with then slowly drop by drop with continual stirring add the acid until the indicator turns green.
 If you add too much acid the simply add a little alkali to neutralise it.
 Keep mixing until the indicator turns green.

 The method is shown in the image below: Practical set up to show how to carry out a neutralisation reaction using an acid and an alkali.